 Published on March 13th, 2019 | by Susi Snyder0

 Susi is a 2016 Nuclear Free Future Award Laureate.
-Previously, Mrs. Snyder served as the Secretary General of the Women’s International League for Peace and Freedom at their Geneva secretariat.
+Previously, Mrs. Snyder served as the Secretary General of the Women’s International League for Peace and Freedom (WILPF) at their Geneva secretariat, and she is still President of the WILPF United Nations Office.
 She was named Hero of Las Vegas in 2001 for her work with Indigenous populations against US nuclear weapons development and nuclear waste dumping.
 Susi currently lives in Utrecht, the Netherlands with her husband and son.

 Maaike Beenes works for the humanitarian disarmament program for PAX in the Netherlands.
 She researches investments by financial institutions in producers of controversial weapons, notably nuclear weapons and cluster munitions, and is co-author of the reports ‘Don’t Bank on the Bomb’ and ‘Worldwide Investments in Cluster Munitions’.